 No photos without explicit consent of everyone in the photo, including ‘in the background’.
 Use the wall.

-- This is not a dry party.
-You may bring and use alcohol and other substances responsibly.
+- Eutopia Rising parties are not sober.
+You may bring and use substances responsibly.

 - Please know your limits and take a break and/or ask for help if you become too intoxicated to play safely or give consent deliberately.